 Vickers is taking what she’s learned and experienced at UNC Kenan-Flagler – into her role as a Carolina College Advising Corps advisor to first-generation, low-income and underrepresented high school students in North Carolina.

 She came full-circle from where she was a few years ago: at the beginning of her own college journey, unsure of what her path would be.

 To others in the same position she was, her advice is to take the leap.

 “The professional development you get at UNC Kenan-Flagler is unmatched,” Vickers says.
 “You don’t have to follow anyone else’s path.
 I’m leaving with a business degree and going into higher education and nonprofit areas, and I feel I got the same value out of this program that other students have.”

 Part of this value comes from the community.
-As a woman of color, Vickers took some time to find her own support system, but when she at UNC Kenan-Flagler she sees a community committed to increasing diversity and inclusion.
+As a woman of color, Vickers took some time to find her own support system, but at UNC Kenan-Flagler she sees a community committed to increasing diversity and inclusion.